gregoryg/tgSEDemoPack/README.md

 Notes

-    - The demo pack can also install sql-based schema into a local mysql database
+    - The demo pack can also install mysql-based schema into a local mysql database
     - future releases of the demo pack will include Data packs of various sizes: small, large, gi-normous